dysfunctioned/CourseSpyderweb/README.md

 1. (Optional) In the coursescrapper module, uncomment the codes in main body to start scrapping process.
 It would scrap the data from the webpage and create a dataset named ”CourseData.csv”.
 However, we already included that dataset in the project, so TA doesn’t have to uncomment those lines to scrap.
-2. The main block of main.py includes the function call runexample(), which builds a directed graph using NetworkX and displays the graph on a Matplotlib window.
+2. The main block of main.py includes the function call run_example(), which builds a directed graph using NetworkX and displays the graph on a Matplotlib window.
 In the given example, a graph is built using a student object with courses ’CSC110Y1’ and ’CSC111H1’ completed.
 The green arrows represent fulfilled prerequisites and the red arrows represent unfulfilled prerequisites.